 Japanese rooms: https://game.mahjongsoul.com/

-A Chinese-made Riichi Mahjong game that recently came out for English and Japanese as well.
-The interface is fairly stylish, the music is pretty good, and it allows you to spam emotes from kawaii waifus.
+A Chinese-made Riichi Mahjong game that came out for English and Japanese as well.
+The interface is fairly stylish, the music is pretty good, and it allows you to spam emotes from kawaii waifus and husbandos.
 There is a gacha game attached to it so you can change out the waifus and their outfits, but everything relating to Mahjong itself is free and is working fairly well.
+Recommended for beginners at the game, since the best way to learn mahjong is to just keep playing.

 The English and Chinese servers are merged and separated from the Japanese Servers up until the Silver Rooms, and Gold above has all three servers merged.